John Demjanjuk: Subsequent prosecutions of Nazi extermination camp guards in Germany

 Demjanjuk's conviction for accessory to murder solely on the basis of having been a guard at a concentration camp set a new legal precedent in Germany.
 Prior to Demjanjuk's trial, the requirement that prosecutors find a specific act of murder to charge guards with had resulted in a very low conviction rate for death camp guards.
 Following Demjanjuk's conviction, however, Germany began aggressively prosecuting former death camp guards.
 In 2015, former Auschwitz guard Oskar Gröning was convicted on the same legal argument as Demjanjuk; his conviction was upheld on appeal, solidifying the precedent made by the Demjanjuk case.
-In 2019, German prosecutors charged guards at a concentration camp - as opposed to a death camp - on the same rationale for the first time: former Stutthof concentration camp guards Johann Rehbogen and Bruno Dey.
+In 2019, German prosecutors charged guards at a concentration camp—as opposed to a death camp—on the same rationale for the first time: former Stutthof concentration camp guards Johann Rehbogen and Bruno Dey.

 Publication of photographs from Sobibor

-In January 2020, the Topography of Terror Foundation in Berlin announced that they were about to exhibit and publish a collection of 361 photographs taken by Johann Niemann, deputy commandant of Sobibor, which had been made newly available by his descendants.
+In January 2020, the Topography of Terror Foundation in Berlin announced that they were about to exhibit and publish a collection of 361 photographs taken by Johann Niemann over the course of his career, including from his time as deputy commandant of Sobibor, which had been made newly available by his descendants.
 They believe the collection includes two photos showing Demjanjuk with fellow guards at the camp, which would be the first documentary evidence to conclusively establish he had served there.

-The following day, the Ludwigsburg Research Center qualified the announcement, saying that it is likely that one of the men in the noted photos is Demjanjuk, but that this cannot be said "with absolute certainty" ("mit absoluter Gewissheit"), given the time that had passed since they were taken.
-The photographs are part of a collection of 361 taken by Niemann from his career, with numerous photos from Sobibor.
-Niemann was killed there on 14 October 1943, during a prisoner revolt.
+On 20 January 2020, the day after the announcement, the Ludwigsburg Research Center qualified it by saying it is likely that one of the men in the noted photos is Demjanjuk but that this cannot be said "with absolute certainty" ("mit absoluter Gewissheit"), given the time that had passed since they were taken.
+Niemann was killed there on 14 October 1943 during a prisoner revolt.
 The photographs were published on 28 January 2020 in the book Fotos aus Sobibor ("Photos from Sobibor").
-The Niemann family has donated the originals to the collection of the United States Holocaust Memorial Museum.
-It has digitized this collection for research.
+The Niemann family has donated the originals to the collection of the United States Holocaust Memorial Museum, which has digitized this collection for research.